galister/wlx-capture/README.md

 Notes:
 - `PipewireCapture` will produce frames on its own and doesn't require `request_new_frame`.
 - You may call `request_new_frame` at any time after `init` without worrying if a frame capture is already in progress.
+- Calling `request_new_frame` when a frame is not ready yet will return and not trigger another frame capture.